This Question Really

 The math is simple.
 The feeling isn't.

 25 years.
-That's the entire lifespan of someone who can now legally rent a car in every U.S. That's a mortgage term.
-That's a generation. state.
+Plus, that's a generation.
+Consider this: that's a mortgage term.
+That's the entire lifespan of someone who can now legally rent a car in every U.Now, s. state.

-And yet — ask anyone over 35.In practice, 1999 doesn't feel* 25 years ago.
-That said, it feels like last decade.
+And yet — ask anyone over 35.1999 doesn't feel* 25 years ago.
+Day to day, it feels like last decade.
 Maybe the decade before that.
 Time compression is real, and 1999 sits right in the sweet spot where cultural memory and personal timeline collide.

 Why It Matters / Why People Care